opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 Boards** tutorial).
 Using ArUco boards instead of single markers allows some markers to be occluded.

 The camera pose relative to the marker is a 3d transformation from the marker coordinate system to the camera coordinate system.
-It is specified by rotation and translation vectors (see `cv::solvePnP()` function for more information).
+It is specified by rotation and translation vectors.
+OpenCV provides `cv::solvePnP()` function to do that.

-@code{.cpp}
-cv::Mat cameraMatrix, distCoeffs;
-// You can read camera parameters from tutorial_camera_params.yml readCameraParameters(cameraParamsFilename, cameraMatrix, distCoeffs); // This function is implemented in aruco_samples_utility.hpp

-std::vector<cv::Vec3d> rvecs, tvecs;

-// Set coordinate system
-cv::Mat objPoints(4, 1, CV_32FC3);
-...

-// Calculate pose for each marker for (int i = 0; i < nMarkers; i++) {
-    solvePnP(objPoints, corners.at(i), cameraMatrix, distCoeffs, rvecs.at(i), tvecs.at(i));
-}
-@endcode
+@snippet samples/cpp/tutorial_code/objectDetection/detect_markers.cpp aruco_pose_estimation1
+@snippet samples/cpp/tutorial_code/objectDetection/detect_markers.cpp aruco_pose_estimation2
+@snippet samples/cpp/tutorial_code/objectDetection/detect_markers.cpp aruco_pose_estimation3

-- The `markerCorners` parameter is the vector of marker corners returned by the `cv::aruco::ArucoDetector::detectMarkers()` function.
+- The `corners` parameter is the vector of marker corners returned by the `cv::aruco::ArucoDetector::detectMarkers()` function.
 - The second parameter is the size of the marker side in meters or in any other unit.
 Note that the translation vectors of the estimated poses will be in the same unit
-- `cameraMatrix` and `distCoeffs` are the camera calibration parameters that were created during the camera calibration process.
+- `camMatrix` and `distCoeffs` are the camera calibration parameters that were created during the camera calibration process.
-- The output parameters `rvecs` and `tvecs` are the rotation and translation vectors respectively, for each of the markers in `markerCorners`.
+- The output parameters `rvecs` and `tvecs` are the rotation and translation vectors respectively, for each of the detected markers in `corners`.

 The marker coordinate system that is assumed by this function is placed in the center (by default) or in the top left corner of the marker with the Z axis pointing out, as in the following image.